pgdr/git-introduction/README.md

+# Crash course in Git

-# Git introduction ½ day course
+Welcome to the Git ½ day crash course for the University of Bergen.

-Welcome to the Git Introduction ½ day course for Equinor ASA.
-This entire course is available under the _**Creative Commons** Attribution Share Alike 4.0 International license_ (cc-by-4.0).
+This entire course is available under the _**Creative Commons** Attribution Share Alike 4.0 International license_ (cc-by-4.0), created by and for Pål Grønås Drange (`Pal.Drange@uib.no`).

 >**You are free to:**
 >